The most extensive and powerful robot control system on the planet

 may be achieved by choosing one of two 'entities':

-1. A Route:
+1. A Place:

 This is a single named coordinate.
 It is self learning and self executing.
 It is created by the user with his/her given name using a dialog box or with a native command e.g. PLACE JIG.